 My research interests lie primarily in the theory and application of statistical machine learning.

-I am currently a visiting researcher at Disney Research.
-In Fall 2014, I will be starting as an assistant professor in the Computing and Mathematical Sciences Department at the California Institute of Technology.
+I am currently an assistant professor in the Computing and Mathematical Sciences Department at the California Institute of Technology.

 I was previously a research scientist at Disney Research.
 Before that, I was a postdoctoral researcher in the Machine Learning Department and the iLab at Carnegie Mellon University, where I worked with Carlos Guestrin and Ramayya Krishnan.

 I received my Ph.D. from the Computer Science Department at Cornell University, and my advisor was Thorsten Joachims.